LiuYuancheng/Deepseek_Local_LATA/Articles/2_ShareLocalDeepSeekService/readme.md

 # Use a Simple Web Wrapper to Share the Local Deep Seek-R1 Model Service to LAN Users

-In the previous article [Deploying DeepSeek-R1 Locally with a Custom RAG Knowledge Data Base](../1_LocalDeepSeekWithRAG/), we introduced the detail steps about deploying DeepSeek-R1:7b locally with a custom RAG knowledge database on a desktop with RTX3060.
-Once the LLM deepseek-r1:7b is running on the local GPU-equipped computer, a new challenge emerges: I can only use the LLM service on the GPU computer, what if I want to use it from other device in my LAN, is there any way I can access it from a mobile device or share this service with friends in the same network?
+In the previous article [Deploying DeepSeek-R1 Locally with a Custom RAG Knowledge Data Base](../1_LocalDeepSeekWithRAG/), we introduced the detail steps about deploying the DeepSeek-R1:7b locally with a customized RAG knowledge database on a desktop with RTX3060.
+Once the LLM deepseek-r1:7b is running on the local GPU-equipped computer, a new challenge emerges: we can only use the LLM service on the GPU computer, what if we want to use it from other devices in my LAN, is there any way I can access it from a mobile device or share this service with other computer in the same network?
 By default, Ollama only opens its API to the localhost, meaning that external devices in your LAN cannot easily interact with the model.
 Changing the configuration to expose the API fully may solve connectivity issues—but it also removes the safeguards that limit potentially risky operations, such as creating complete conversational chains.
-The user need a controlled interface that:
+The user needs a controlled interface that can:

 - Limits access to only the necessary functions (e.g., sending questions and receiving responses).
 - Provides an intuitive web-based interface for mobile devices.